Covid 19 coronavirus: Auckland schools to re-open Monday despite fresh transmission fears

 Based on what was known about face coverings and transmission in children, the health ministry was taking a balanced approach emerging from level 3.
 If new evidence emerged, the guidance would be revised, she said.

-Current Covid hygiene practices, such as regular hand washing, coughing and sneezing into elbows, and staying home if you become sick were enough to keep children safe, she said.
+Current Covid-19 hygiene practices, such as regular hand washing, coughing and sneezing into elbows, and staying home if you become sick were enough to keep children safe, she said.

 While it would be mandatory to wear masks on public transport for anyone aged 12 and above, school transport was exempt with systems in place to identify potential close contacts and children staying away from school if they are unwell.

-Parents were reminded their children must stay home at any alert level if they were unwell, had Covid symptoms, were self-isolating or waiting for the results of a Covid-19 test.
+Parents were reminded their children must stay home at any alert level if they were unwell, had Covid-19 symptoms, were self-isolating or waiting for the results of a Covid-19 test.

 However, Holsted said children, young people or teachers who wished to wear face coverings or masks at schools or early learning services may do so if they wanted to.